Jinx confirms his arrival in Fortnite: details and trailer – Nintenderos

 Jinx comes through the front door.

 What do you think?
-Feel free to share your opinion in the comments.
+Do not hesitate to share your opinion in the comments.
 If you are interested, you can also find our full coverage of the game at this link.

 Via.